versionpress/versionpress/CONTRIBUTING.md

 ## Improving docs

-Public docs (docs.versionpress.net) are managed via the [versionpress/docs](https://github.com/versionpress/docs) repo.
-We'll be happy to accept Pull Requests with improvements, spelling errors etc. – thank you!
+Public docs (docs.versionpress.net) are managed via [versionpress/docs](https://github.com/versionpress/docs).
+We're happy to accept pull requests with improvements, fixes for spelling errors etc. Thank you!

 ---

 Other ideas of how to contribute?
-Join us in the [Gitter room](https://gitter.im/versionpress/versionpress).
+Tell us [on Gitter](https://gitter.im/versionpress/versionpress).